matoous/CTU-codes/README.md

 ## About

+_disclaimer_

 You can find much more (KIR dropbox + a lot of my personal additinons) on [DRIVE](https://drive.google.com/open?id=0B33G3DM4Z57yLWRrcVpWTnBIdUE)

 Hello fellow students!
 I hope you find everything that you need in here.
 I wish you pleasent studies.

-e-mail:   dzivjmat@fel.cvut.cz
+If in need, feel free to contact me at: dzivjmat@fel.cvut.cz or matous.dzivjak@kiwi.com

 **PRP** - Procedurální programování